Skyl3lazer/bitburnerscripts/README.md

 scanall.ns - Scans the tree of servers and puts their data into serverlist.txt (this will be used as a pseudo DB)

+alphanuke.ns - Nukes all available servers every 30s based on what .exe's are available to you.
+Stops running once they're all hacked.

 hack/

 ..targetfinder.ns - Main script.
 Analyzes available hackable targets, sends Orders to port 1.
 Reads ports 2 and 3 for info on accepted orders and completed orders.
 Also fires off client.ns